ggumieniak/Quit/README.md

 * Track your duration since drop addiction
 * Saves data to local storage
 * Make notification about milestones
-* Able to edit currennt addiction trackers
+* Able to edit current addiction trackers

 ### Technologies usage in project
+* Swift 5
 * SwiftUI
 * CoreData
+* XCTest

+## How to run?
+The project is entire builded in build-in and doesnt has any external dependencies.
+Project was created at Xcode 12.4 and iOS 14.1